drewm27/speakerrankings/portable/speakers/EFM-Toledo.md

 layout: page
 title: EFM Toledo Specifications and Review
 cover-img: "/assets/img/homeimage.jpg"
-share-description: "The EFM Toledo ranks #119 out of 130 total Medium Size Portable Bluetooth Speakers.
+share-description: "The EFM Toledo ranks #119 out of 130 total Medium Size Portable Bluetooth Speakers Ranked.
 Find all the specifications and reviews in one place"
 ---

-The EFM Toledo ranks [#119 out of 130 total Medium Size Portable Bluetooth Speakers](/portable/medium/#119-efm-toledo) for sound quality.
+The EFM Toledo ranks [#119 out of 130 total Medium Size Portable Bluetooth Speakers Ranked](/portable/medium/#119-efm-toledo) for sound quality.
 See [Top Recommended Speakers By Attribute](/#top-recommended-speakers-by-attribute) for all the top speaker suggestions.

 ## #119 EFM Toledo
 - Negatives: Rolled off treble, very weak bass